 Your Ultra-Specific Guide to Destination Weddings

-What could be more perfect than a destination wedding?
-When it comes down to it, you’re literally jetting off with your family and friends to marry the person you love, in front of all the people you love, in a stunning location far from home.
-They're basically like a vacation and a huge party all wrapped in one.
+You’re literally jetting off to marry the person you love, in front of all the people you love, in a stunning location far from home.
+It's basically a vacation and a huge party all wrapped in one.

 And just like trying to plan any other wedding, there’s a lot to consider before you actually walk down the aisle.
 After all, this is a pretty important day – you want to make sure you’re well prepared.
 Here’s a rundown of the basics: